-- Provide strategic leadership across the Trust on the national attendance agenda and leading on the development of, and compliance with, the Trust's Strategic Plan for Attendance - Lead on a strategy that supports pupils and families to ensure at least good attendance and tackle barriers to attending across the Trust, it's schools, specific cohorts of pupils and individual pupils. - Ensure that each school in the Trust consistently implements current statutory guidance, legislation, Matrix Academy Trust Policy, procedures and ethos - Hold schools within the Trust to account for compliance with attendance policies, processes and strategies. - Be accountable for attendance data, developing and implementing robust data collection and analysis to identify attendance patterns and trends, providing recommendations on action. - Design and implement systems for monitoring compliance across the Trust - Report to the Trust Board and other relevant groups within the Trust
+- Provide strategic leadership across the Trust on the national attendance agenda and leading on the development of, and compliance with, the Trust's Strategic Plan for Attendance - Lead on a strategy that supports pupils and families to ensure at least good attendance and tackle barriers to attending across the Trust, it's schools, specific cohorts of pupils and individual pupils. - Ensure that each school in the Trust consistently implements current statutory guidance, legislation, Matrix Academy Trust Policy, procedures and ethos - Set and monitor overall Trust and individual school targets for attendance including vulnerable groups - Hold schools within the Trust to account for compliance with attendance policies, processes and strategies. - Be accountable for attendance data, developing and implementing robust data collection and analysis to identify attendance patterns and trends, providing recommendations on action. - Design and implement systems for monitoring compliance across the Trust - Report to the Trust Board and other relevant groups within the Trust

-3.11 Trustees will.
+3.11 Trustees will:

-- Recognise the importance of school attendance and promoting it across the school's ethos and policies. - Regularly review attendance data, discussing, and challenging trends, and helping school leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Receive regular reports on an attendance from the CEO
+- Recognise the importance of school attendance and promoting it across the school's ethos and policies. - Ensure school leaders fulfil expectations and statutory duties. - Regularly review attendance data, discussing, and challenging trends, and helping school leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Ensure school staff receive adequate training on attendance. - Share effective practice on attendance management and improvement across schools. - Provide support, challenge and accountability to the Trust Strategic Attendance Manager regarding attendance across the trust. - Have an understanding of the attendance trends across the trust and the actions in place to improve/sustain high attendance including for vulnerable groups. - Have an understanding of trust attendance performance in comparison to national averages and progress towards targets - Receive regular reports on an attendance from the CEO

-4. Persistent and Severe Absence
+4. Persistent/Severe Absence